The ncurses library is not found in older OI versions

 I don't understand the conflict you mention.
 As far as I can tell, there is no GNU iconv installed on my system.
 In fact, the SUNWgnu-libiconv package is marked obsolete, with no replacement that I can find.

-Updated by Alexander Pyhalov over 2 years ago
+Updated by Alexander Pyhalov almost 3 years ago

 - Status changed from Feedback to Rejected